alexfrom0815/Online-3D-BPP-PCT/README.md

 ```bash
 python main.py --setting 1 --internal-node-holder 80 --leaf-node-holder 50
 ```
-If you want to train a model works on **continuous** domain, add '--continuous', don't forget to change your problem in 'givenData.py':
+If you want to train a model that works on the **continuous** domain, add '--continuous', don't forget to change your problem in 'givenData.py':
 ```bash
 python main.py --continuous --setting 1 --internal-node-holder 80 --leaf-node-holder 50
 ```